 Sown pasture rundown 2: Strategies to increase nitrogen inputs

-When a paddock is first is developed and sown to new pasture the amount of plant available nitrogen in the soil is typically higher than the pasture requires.
+When a paddock is first developed and sown to new pasture the amount of plant available nitrogen in the soil is typically higher than the pasture requires.
 This high level of nitrogen enables the newly established grass pasture to grow a large bulk of highly nutritious forage.
-However over time the amount of plant available nitrogen decreases as it becomes tied-up in plant organic matter.
+However over time the amount of plant available nitrogen decreases as it becomes tied-up in plant organic matter, leading to sown pasture rundown.
 Therefore nitrogen needs to be added in a plant available (mineral) form to overcome this deficiency and boost grass production.

 The two options for increasing nitrogen inputs in sown pastures are:

 Research in southern and central Queensland where annual average rainfall is between 550 to 700 mm shows that adding nitrogen to a rundown pasture will typically provide between 20 and 50 kg of extra grass per hectare, per kilogram of nitrogen applied per hectare.
 The response depends on the amount of rainfall, how rundown the pasture is, and other limiting soil nutrients.
 This response occurs up to a rate of 120 kg per hectare of nitrogen, after which the grass continues to grow better but the response rate starts to decline.